JeffDeCola/hello-go-deploy-marathon/README.md

 ```

 In **stage 1**, rather than copy a binary into a docker image (because
-that can cause issues), **the Dockerfile will build the binary in the
+that can cause issues), the Dockerfile will build the binary in the
-docker image.**
+docker image,

-If you open the DockerFile you can see it will get the dependencies and
-build the binary in go,

 ```bash
 FROM golang:alpine AS builder